 Tourism plays an increasingly important role in the British national economy.
-Now about six million foreign tourists come to England every year, and by 1975, this figure is expected to increase to ten million.
+Now about six million foreign tourists come to England every year.
+By 1975, they expected to increase this figure to ten million.
 This implies the need for the rapid construction of hotels and the development of hotel buildings of a new type.
 “I feel more like a host, receiving guests, than a manager of a commercial enterprise.”
 In these words, the director of a hotel expressed the main thing that distinguishes a good hotel from a bad one, in whatever country it is located.
 Besides comfort and hospitality, every visitor must first be sure that he will find where to stay.

 Only in the 1960s in England began to accelerate the construction of new hotels.
-Previously, they were built a little, and probably the total number of hotel rooms was reduced gradually as the old hotels were demolished or converted into furnished apartments.
-By 1967, however, new hotels began to appear in most major provincial cities, and such luxurious giants as Hilton, Royal Garden and Royal Lancaster had already been built in London.
+Previously, England built only a little.
+They have gradually reduced the total number of hotel rooms as they demolish or convert old hotels into furnished apartments.
+By 1967, however, new hotels began to appear in most major provincial cities.
+London already built such luxurious giants as Hilton, Royal Garden and Royal Lancaster.

-Since then, several dozens of new hotels and motels in different parts of the country have been built or started.
-Among them are very impressive buildings, for example, the 23-storey building on the English Channel in Dover and the Glasgow Airport Hotel – the first British hotel directly connected to the air terminal, so that passengers are under the roof from the moment they enter the building airport terminal.
-Nearly 300 hotels are planned to be built by 1975.
+Since then, businesses started to build or start several dozens of new hotels and motels in different parts of the country.
+Among them are very impressive buildings.
+For example, the 23-storey building on the English Channel in Dover and the Glasgow Airport Hotel is the first British hotel directly connected to the air terminal.
+Passengers are under the roof from the moment they enter the building airport terminal.
+Businesses planned to built nearly 300 hotels by 1975.

-These figures do not include London, where the construction of hotels is now being conducted more intensively than in any period in the last hundred years.
-It is estimated that approximately 80% of all visitors from abroad spend some time in the capital, and in the next four years, at least 20,000 more hotel rooms will be required in central London.
-Among the fifteen hotels built, here in 1970 are the luxurious new Barkley on Knightsbridge (the old hotel of the same name was on Piccadilly) and Sherlock Holmes, located, as one would expect, on Baker Street.
+These figures do not include London, where they conduct the construction of hotels more intensively than in any period in the last hundred years.
+It is estimated that approximately 80% of all visitors from abroad spend some time in the capital.
+In the next four years, at least 20,000 more hotel rooms will be required in central London.
+Among the fifteen hotels built here in 1970 are the luxurious new Barkley on Knightsbridge (the old hotel of the same name was on Piccadilly) and Sherlock Holmes, located, as one would expect, on Baker Street.
 Another 140 hotels are in the design or construction stage.

 The striking difference between traditional resort hotels and new hotels in large cities reflects modern requirements for the growth of international tourism and business travel, as every year more and more people employed in commerce and industry visit other cities, countries and even continents.
 Certain minimum amenities, which not so long ago could only be found in the best hotels, are now considered necessary.
 These include a private bathroom, in-room telephone, central heating and soundproof windows.

-No less significant is the fact that only such 5-star hotels will be required to have a common living room, designed exclusively for people living in a hotel.
-There is a tendency to reduce the space allotted for public premises (this, of course, does not apply to hotels specially built for business conferences, meetings, etc.), to standardize rooms, furniture and design and to rationalize personal service in order to minimize costs.
+No less significant is the fact that only such 5-star hotels will be required to have a common living room.
+This is designed exclusively for people living in a hotel.
+There is a tendency to reduce the space allotted for public premises (this, of course, does not apply to hotels specially built for business conferences, meetings, etc.).
+The reason for this move is to standardise rooms, furniture and design and to rationalise personal service in order to minimise costs.

-Such an approach, although at first glance it may seem utilitarian, in fact allows you to pay more attention to individual needs.
+Such an approach, at first glance, may seem utilitarian.
+However, it allows you to pay more attention to individual needs.
 Business people expect that even in a very small room there is a table on which you can put a typewriter.
 Women want a satisfactory source of lighting and a place to put bottles and jars of cosmetics over the vanity table.
 Prudent administration of the hotel will ensure that the surfaces of the dressing tables have a coating resistant to contamination.
-A hotel designed for meetings and important conferences should have attractive rooms and facilities for meetings, banquets, etc. Traveling parents will be happy if the hotel also has a playroom for children.
+A hotel designed for meetings and important conferences should have attractive rooms and facilities for meetings, banquets, etc. Travelling parents will be happy if the hotel also has a playroom for children.